SFTCP1/SFTCP1/README.md

 ## Introduction:

-I'm **SwordFishTheChordedPlayer1**, the most channel that was camed from custom effect names -- SwordFishDiamondChorded.
+I'm **SwordFishTheChordedPlayer1**, the most channel that was evolved from custom effect names -- SwordFishDiamondChorded.
 SwordFishTheChordedPlayer1 was officially [launched to YouTube](https://www.youtube.com/c/SFTCP1official) by December 18 2017 and it was a most valuable channel around the world.

 # Bringing Brilliant People Together with SFTCP1